Sultanate of Mit Ghamr: Australian Patrol Report

 On March 21, 1919, an Australian patrol departed Zagazig at 5:15 a.m. and arrived at the workshops on the eastern side of Mit Ghamr around 12:00 p.m.
 Their objective was to assess the situation following escalating unrest in the area.
 The patrol found a British officer and eighteen other officers, along with technicians working in the military workshops and some foreign workers, both English and Greek.
 The British officer reported a state of extreme anxiety in and around Mit Ghamr, where hostile demonstrations had taken place.
 These demonstrations had culminated in the complete destruction of three carriages from the workshops, as well as damage to telegraph lines and the perimeter fences.
 Upon the patrol's arrival, several Turkish flags were observed being lowered from buildings within the city.
-On the morning of March 22, the patrol departed Mit Ghamr by train, and Turkish flags were again observed flying in the town.
+On the morning of March 22, the patrol departed Mit Ghamr by train, and Turkish flags were again observed flying in the city.
 The report concluded by stating the need to send a strong force to the area to establish rules regulating the behavior of the population and to enforce obedience, with the aim of quelling the unrest in Mit Ghamr.

-The British Train Incident
+Mit al-Qurashi massacre

 When the British train reached the village of Mit al-Qurashi on its way to Mit Ghamr on March 23, the soldiers were surprised to find a cut in the railway track.
 Believing the train to be under ambush, they opened fire on a funeral procession heading from the village to the cemetery.
-The incident resulted in eighteen deaths.
+The incident resulted in eighteen deaths, among them was the son of the village mayor, and a number of others, including women, were injured.
 At noon, a guard from Mit al-Qurashi arrived in Mit Ghamr and reported the incident to the police station.
-The station doctor and the district officer traveled to the village by car, and the doctor authorized the burial of the dead.
-The villagers did not attempt to block the railway again.
+The district doctor and the district officer traveled to the village by car, and the doctor authorized the burial of the dead.
+The people of the city did not attempt to block the railway again.
 The British military authorities, in their official report, indicated that Mit Ghamr, along with Zefta and Mit al-Qurashi, remained a center of rebellion and unrest.